Who are we?

 St. David’s Uniting Church is a community of Christians meeting and worshipping in Pontypridd.

 We are an ecumenical church with denominational links to Baptist, Presbyterian Church of Wales and United Reformed Church.
-We work ecumenically with other local churches and also through Pontypridd Christians Together.
+We work ecumenically with other local churches through joint services at certain times of the year and through community projects.

 We are one church on two sites.
 The main church building is situated in Gelliwastad Road near the town centre.
 We also have ‘Church House’, situated in the Whiterock housing estate on Graigwen.
 Owned by the Presbyterian Church of Wales it is a vibrant hub of mission focussed activity in Graigwen and a vital dimension to St. David’s Uniting Church.